Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### By fax

 The Ausländerbehörde does not accept fax messages.
+This trick does not work.
 You must use the online contact form.

 **[How to contact the Ausländerbehörde ↓](#how-to-contact-the-auslanderbehorde)**